aufau/SaberMod/README.rst

   32 - Binoculars        64 - Sentry
   =====================  =====================  =====================

+g_spawnShield <ammount>
+  Ammount of shield player gets on spawn.

 g_spawnWeapons <bitmask>
   Controls weapons given to players on spawn using the same bitmask as `g_weaponDisable`.
 The later cvar affects only weapons and ammo spawned on a map.
 Setting this cvar to 0 restores original behaviour of `g_weaponDisable`.

+g_teamForceBalance <number>
+  Prevents players from joining the weaker team if difference is greater than `number`.

+g_teamsizeMin <size>
+  Minimum votable teamsize.

 g_timeoutLimit <number>
   Maximum number of times a player is allowed to call a timeout.